Hi. I'm Melinda. I can help you debug your book.

 Melinda has a keen eye for what makes stories tick.
 Her critiques are helpful, detailed, and insightful, both at the macro level (plot, characterization, theme) and the micro level (symbology, word choice, sentence structure).
 She regularly goes above and beyond and has helped me make substantial improvements to a number of my stories.

 I currently edit on a volunteer basis and do not accept solicitations directly from authors unless I've previously edited your work or you're a personal friend.
-I lurk on critters.org and other writers' exchanges offering pro bono edits whenever something comes along that seems like a good fit.
+I lurk on critters.org offering pro bono edits whenever something comes along that seems like a good fit.

 But, you can still contact me just to say hi or ask a question.

 Have I edited some of your work?
 Did you have a good experience?
 Leave a testimonial!

 I've been volunteer editing and critiquing weekly on critters.org since 2020, and I completed the Editorial Arts Academy's Developmental Editing for Fiction course in early 2022.
-I have edited five novels and over 50 short stories and novel excerpts.
+I have edited eight novels and over 75 short stories and novel excerpts.

 I've been a voracious reader since childhood, and pro bono editing is my way of giving back to the community of authors whose wonderful creations I enjoy.
 I want to pay it forward and help the next generation of great authors hone their skills.

 That said, editing is a highly skilled profession, and professional editors absolutely deserve to get paid.
 I don't want to undercut anybody's business or to undervalue their skills, which is why I don't solicit business.
 If you have the funds, please hire an editor and pay them what they're worth!
 But, I know that in reality many authors legitimately cannot afford to hire a developmental editor, and I hope I can serve some of these and help them kickstart their careers.